richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - G711 u-law lossless companding (compression/expanding) algorithm is used to convert data stream from 16-bit to 8-bit and vice versa.
 Compressing the data before transmission reduces the data bandwidth usage by half.

-## Audio Hooking/Decoding
+## Audio Hooking

 I'm now hooking "RAW decoded" audio data from the GStreamer pipeline.
 AVS SDK uses GStreamer for audio streaming, decoding and playback.

-Previously, I was hooking "MP3/AAC" audio data at the top of the GStreamer pipeline.
+Previously, I was hooking "MP3/AAC" audio encoded data at the top of the GStreamer pipeline.
 That is, I was hooking the encoded audio data and then manually decoding it using third-party library FFMPEG that I manually added.
 At the same time, the GStreamer pipeline is also decoding the audio data for speaker playback.
 As such, there were 2 "decoding" happening causing intense CPU spikes when running multiple Alexa instances.